trusli/docs/docs/beginner.md

   [here](http://docs.datatorrent.com/sandbox/).
 This is
   the simplest option for experimenting with Apex since it has all the necessary pieces installed.
-+ Download and install the DataTorrent Community or Enterprise Edition downloadable from [here](https://www.datatorrent.com/download/).
++ Download and install the DataTorrent Free or Enterprise Edition downloadable from [here](https://www.datatorrent.com/download/).
 + Use an existing DataTorrent RTS licensed installation.
 + Clone the Apex source code on a cluster with Hadoop already installed, build it and